 - The School of Nursing will review all applications with a minimum cumulative grade point average (GPA) of 3.00 in the lower-division nursing curriculum based on a 4.0 scale.
 Nursing core courses completed with a letter grade less than C, or 2.00 on a 4.00 scale, will not be accepted toward the Bachelor of Science in Nursing degree.
 The selection process of the School of Nursing is highly competitive. - 2.
-Students are also required to take a Nursing Entrance Exam. - 3.
-Students are required to submit two recommendation forms from faculty who have taught the student a nursing core prerequisite. - 4.
-Any remaining non-upper level nursing courses must be completed prior to the start of the Fall semester of the senior year. - 5.
-Students must complete NURS 3410 Pathophysiology with a grade of at least 'B-' before beginning upper division courses at PHSSN. - Students must apply for admission to the School of Nursing.
-The deadline for submitting application for admission in the fall semester is the first week of February of the same year.
-Applicants are required to have personal contact with the School of Nursing Director of Learning by January 1. - 7.
-Once accepted, students must submit evidence of physical examination and of physical health, which is consistent with meeting the objectives of the program.
-Tetanus, diphtheria, and hepatitis B immunizations are required.
-Rubella screening is required and immunizations required if screening titer indicates lack of immunity.
-Evidence of negative tuberculosis must be presented prior to beginning nursing coursework.
-Health reports and test results will be available to health agencies used for student learning experience upon request by an authorized representative of the agency.
+Students are also required to take a Nursing Entrance Exam. - Students are required to submit two recommendation forms, preferably from faculty who have taught the student a nursing prerequisite course. - Progression to the senior level of the nursing curriculum is contingent upon completion of all general education requirements and junior level nursing courses. - Students must complete NURS 3410 Pathophysiology with a grade of at least 'B-' before admission to PHSSN. - Students must apply for admission to the School of Nursing.
+Contact the school of nursing for specific deadlines.
+Applicants are required to have personal contact with the School of Nursing Director of Admission and Student Development by January 1.